cda913/BFDP_Metis/MVP.md

 ### Background

-Maryson's, an online clothing retailer had 12,330 visits to their site over the course of the year; only 1,908 visits resulted in purchases.
+Maryson's, an online clothing retailer, had 12,330 visits to their site over the course of the year; only 1,908 visits resulted in purchases.
 I would like to help them identify some actions that would convert traffic to sales.

 ### Business Goal